 Jean-Louis Egasse may not have planned it, but his artistic architecture is very photogenic from many angles.
-These music, film, television and music video projects have taken advantage of the unique style.
+These film, television, music video and advertisement projects have taken advantage of the unique style.
 If you have your own production in mind, please see our location listing.

 - March 25 “Blue Apples“, (trailer), drama, short. screenplay: Valeriya Matveeva, actresses: Valeriya Matveeva and Lisa Cole, Indigogo